 2.7.3.2 ERCOT Responsibilities

-(1) ERCOT shall be responsible for ordering necessary generation On-Line to regulate transmission voltage and reactive flow.
+(1) ERCOT shall be responsible for ordering necessary Generation Resources or ESRs On-Line to regulate transmission voltage and reactive flow.

 (2) When voltage levels deviate from normal operating limits in the pre-contingency (base case) condition or from emergency operating limits in the post-contingency condition, ERCOT shall take immediate steps to restore voltage levels within the applicable operating limits using all available reactive resources.
 ERCOT may allow additional time for a TO to correct the voltage levels to within limits on sub-100kV facilities prior to ERCOT taking further steps to restore voltage levels.
 The steps ERCOT may take include, but are not limited to: